riyuki15/15-466-f20-base4/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)
+# Gretel

+Author: Michelle Chang, Qingyi Dong

+Design:

+A of the famous German fairy tale.
+You will be playing Gretel, and manage to guide her home.

+Text Drawing:
+- render quads of texts using Freetype and Harfbuzz
+- render font bitmaps stored in Freetype's face object as textures
+- texts are rendered at runtime

 Screen Shot: